 Numerous custom parts are available for the T-45 to resolve the inherent issues

 that were never resolved by the manufacturer.
-A Billet shift fork is
+Billet shift forks are

-available for the 3-4 synchro that is much stronger to avoid breakage.
-The pesky
+available for the 1-2 and 3-4 synchros that are much stronger to avoid breakage

-issues with reverse and fifth gears are eliminated with a proprietary redesign
+issues with reverse and fifth gears are eliminated with the use of Billet Keys

 an off-balanced double fork design.
 For the 96-98 models, the

 input/release bearing sleeve is available as a one-piece billet design to